 In natural surroundings with vegetation and trees, the trees offer shade and keep surface and air temperatures down.
+In the shade the perceived temperature is 10-15°C lower than in the sun.
 A larger percentage of buildings and other impervious surfaces also diminishes the evaporation from the ground (and plants).
 Evaporation processes have a cooling effect on air temperatures and surface temperatures.

 Albedo and emissivity